 Manzini Youth Care has provided accommodation, food, education and care for street children since 1978.
 Today, MYC’s six Residential Homes take care of 53 children.
 Each home has at least one House Father and a House Mother to look after the children, cook and attend to their daily needs.

 MYC’s homes provide residential care to an overwhelming majority of boys, as the majority of street children in Manzini are male.
 In Swazi culture, girls are kept in homesteads to help with the household and to take care of their siblings.
-Families also receive a dowry from the husband’s family when a girl gets married.
-Growing up in extreme poverty, boys have to find their own means to take care of themselves.
-Regular ‘street nights’ allow MYC’s Social Welfare team to identify increasing numbers of street children in need of care and support.
-In 2008 alone, 16 new boys were taken in by Manzini Youth Care.
+Regular ‘street nights’ allow MYC’s Social Welfare team to identify the increasing numbers of street children in need of care and support.

 The six homes target children of different age groups.
 Please click on the following links to find out more about the homes and the children staying there.